natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-17-the-trouble-with-online-maps.md

 description: A critique of modern online mapping practices from the president of the British Cartographic Society highlights the loss of geographical richness.
 "Corporate cartographers... are leaving off landmarks like churches, ancient woodlands and stately homes."
 emoji: 🗺️
 tags:
-  - 🏰 landmarks
+  - 🌍 Cartography
-  - 🌳 woodlands
+  - ⚙️ Technology
-  - ⛪ churches
+  - 📍 Travel
 haiku: |
   Maps of old erased,
   History fades from our sight,